whoisandy/spreadfeed/README.md

+# SpreadFeed

-# SpreadFeed - Display feed/data right from Google Spreadsheets.
+Display feed/data right from Google Spreadsheets.

-Display your google spreadsheet data on your site as feed.
+A small and nifty plugin to display your google spreadsheet data on your site as feed.
 Configure to display contents of each sheet or entire worksheet.

 ##TODO